dat-ecosystem-archive/docs/docs/getting-started-faq.md

 1. Try running `dat doctor` and following the instructions
 2. Try running your command with `DEBUG=discovery* ` in front, e.g. `DEBUG=discovery* dat sync`

-When reading debug output, look for `inbound connection` (means someone else successfully connected to you) or `onconnect` (you successfully connected to someone else). `discovery peer=` messages mean you found a candidate and will try to connect to them.
+When reading debug output, look for `inbound connection` (which means someone else successfully connected to you) or `onconnect` (which means you successfully connected to someone else). `discovery peer=` messages mean you found a candidate and will try to connect to them.

 ### How do Dat peers discover one another on the Internet?

 Dat is very flexible.
-It currently uses 3 methods, and you can implement your own.
+It currently uses three methods for peer discovery, and you can implement and add your own.

- 1) Multicast udp, which lets it work over the local network (LAN),
+ 1) Multicast UDP, which finds peers on your local network,
- 2) A distributed hash table, which lets it work without a central server, and
+ 2) A distributed hash table, which operates without needing a central server, and
- 3) Centralized signaling servers that run a modified version of DNS.
+ 3) A collection of signaling servers that run a modified version of DNS.

 We run a signaling server for users of our client applications.
-However, anyone can run a signaling server and can overwrite the default for their application.
+Anyone can run a signaling server, and you can configure your applications to use the servers you wish.

 ### Are the Dat read keys guaranteed to be unique?